Markets in Devon

 Honiton Street Market is held along the wide High Street of this historic Lace Town every Tuesday, Thursday and Saturday throughout the year.
 This market really does offer ‘all sorts’.
 You can find anything from hot dogs to bric-a-brac and household cleaning items.
 There’s plenty of easy parking nearby.

-Axminster Country Market boasts stalls by local producers of craft, food, plants, vegetables, jewelry, crafts and clothing.
-A wonderful place to pick up gifts, this market is a co operative which is based in the Masonic Hall on South Street.
+Axminster Country Market boasts stalls by local producers of craft, food, plants, vegetables, jewellery, crafts and clothing.
+We think it’s one of the best markets in Devon.
+It’s a wonderful place to pick up gifts, this market is a co operative which is based in the Masonic Hall on South Street.
 Their USP is that everything is home-cooked, home-grown or home-crafted.
 Open every Thursday 8.30 am until 12 noon.
 Closed: End December and early January for up to three weeks.

 Find the country market – and others around the country – on their website.